yash244466666/Enumerable/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Decode Morse Code <a name="about-project"></a>
+# 📖 Enumerable <a name="about-project"></a>

-- In this respository we created a  class MyList and a module MyEnumerable.The module MyEnumerable implemented a subset of the functionality of Enumerable.
+- Within this repository, we have developed a `MyList` class, along with a `MyEnumerable` module that provides a subset of the functionality found within `Enumerable`.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>